-REPs is an independent, public register that recognises the qualifications of fitness professionals in the UK.
-Being REPs-accredited shows employers and clients that you meet a certain standard of competency.
-Level 2, Level 3 and CPD courses should all be REPS-accredited.
+CIMSPA maintains public register that recognises the qualifications of fitness professionals in the UK.
+Being CIMSPA-registered shows employers and clients that you meet a certain standard of competency.
+Level 2, Level 3 qualifications should all be CIMSPA-accredited.
 Avoid training providers that offer non-awarding body certificates and in-house certificates.
-All of TRAINFITNESS’ courses are REPs-accredited.
+All of TRAINFITNESS’ courses are CIMSPA-recognised.

 As a personal trainer, you should certainly encourage your clients to make changes to their diet that encompass recognised healthy eating guidelines.

 However, personal trainers have a responsibility to not endorse celebrity or trend-based diets, or encourage restricted eating patterns.
 Personal trainers should also not write individual, bespoke nutrition programmes for their clients.

 An alternative to a four-year degree to become a nutritionist is to enroll in a programme such as body fix nutrition course.
 The body fx nutrition programme is a 16-week programme designed to give personal trainers the knowledge to help their clients achieve the body, health and happiness they desire.

 The programme can be delivered to small groups or with one-to-one clients, and provides them with a comprehensive journey featuring continuous guidance and support to achieve the body, health and happiness they desire.

 Can you get a PT qualification online?